Liposuction: Everything You Need to Know

 You can use the fat to your benefit

 Water-assisted liposuction removes unwanted fat with less trauma and bruising.
-This means that the fat can be salvaged and used to plump up areas of the body where volume is lacking–such as the breasts, butt, or face.
-"Water loosens fat cells from connective tissue, and the fat is removed," explains Dr. Graivier.
+This means that the fat can be salvaged and used to plump up areas of the body where volume is lacking—such as the breasts, rear, or face.
+“Water loosens fat cells from connective tissue, and the fat is removed,” explains Dr. Graivier.
 Tickle lipo offers the same perk.
 It breaks up fat with acoustic waves and leaves connective tissues untouched.
 (Its more scientific name is Notational Infrasonic Liposuction.)
-"I would use these two gentler methods if I needed a large volume of fat to use for a fat grafting procedures such as for breast enhancement or butt enhancement," he says.
-These procedures are spiking so this is a pretty big plus.
-(Fat injections to the face increased by 13 percent, buttock augmentation using fat grafting increased by 26 percent and breast augmentation using fat grafting increased by 72 percent from 2015 to 2016, according the American Society of Plastic Surgeons (ASPS).)
-Find out how to lose weight without diet or exercise.
+“I would use these two gentler methods if I needed a large volume of fat to use for fat grafting procedures such as for breast or rear enhancement,” he says.

 You may not have to have surgery at all to remove fat

 Liposuction works, but it is a surgery and all surgeries involve downtime and risk.
 In recent years, there has been an explosion of non-surgical fat reduction technologies.
 Some promise to chill and kill fat.
 Others melt it away gradually with laser ultrasound or radio-frequency energy, and some dissolve it via injections.
 Some are aimed at smaller pockets of fat (double chins) while others target larger areas like the stomach.